RobinQu/datastack/doc/plugin.md

 ### app.install(nameOrPlugin, [options])

-* `nameOrPlugin: install a plugin with name of built-in plugin or a plugin instance
+* `nameOrPlugin`: install a plugin with name of built-in plugin or a plugin instance
 * `options`: if a plugin name is given, this option hash will be used to construct the actual plugin

 ### app.plugin(nameOrPlugin)